A simple package

 And you need a GitHub

-repository if you want publish a NAPI-RS package, because you need the GitHub Actions
+repository if you want to publish a NAPI-RS package, because you need the GitHub Actions

 to do the compiling jobs for you.
 Just type your GitHub repo URL here.